 - Alloy C: While Alloy C is extremely chemically resistant for a metal product, it’s very costly.

-Plastic Casting (Fluid Chambers, Manifolds, Seats, Diaphragm Plates)
+Plastic Casting Materials (Fluid Chambers, Manifolds, Seats, Diaphragm Plates)

 - Polypropylene: Polypropylene has strong chemical resistance for acids and caustics, is lightweight for mobile applications and can be very affordable depending on the pump size.